 Laurie joined the League in 2012 and moved to Marin County from Rhode Island in 1978, armed with her worldly possessions, i.e. her records and her cat.
 She is the owner and Managing Principal of Shira Ridge Wealth Management, a Larkspur-based firm that specializes in Retirement Lifestyle Planning and Investment Management, having launched that company after spending 25+ years in corporate management positions in finance and marketing.
 She is a CFP®, the proud mother of two sons, a dedicated Giants fan, an avid hiker, and an active skier with the Marin Ski Club.

-Judy is the Chair of our Transportation/Land use/Housing Committee.
+Judy is the Chair of our Transportation/Land Use/Housing Committee.
+Judy has a JD degree from Hastings College of the Law and practiced as a Legal Aid attorney.
 An active and committed member of the community, she has been a member of the LWVMC since 1992 and served as President from 1995-1998.
 She is also Board Chair of EAH Housing, a nonprofit affordable housing corporation, and is well known as a tireless advocate for affordable housing, which she sees as the cornerstone to healthy, stable and productive lives for its tenants and for the community as a whole.
-Judy represented the League on the St. Vincent’s/Silveira Task Force from 1998-2000.
+Judy represented the League on the St. Vincent/Silveira Task Force from 1998-2000.
 She also sat on the Board of Directors for Ritter House.
-Judy has a JD degree from Hastings College of the Law and practiced as a Legal Aid attorney.
-She has been a resident of Marin for over 26 years.
+Judy spent five months assembling the material and enlisting the resources of planning directors throughout Marin that produced "Dispelling the Myths Surrounding Affordable Housing" in August 2013.
+The Marin IJ made it a page-one story a few days later.
+She has lived in Marin since 1987.

 Linda is recently retired as the Planning Manager for the Transportation Authority of Marin.
 She has also been Vice President of the San Rafael Public Library Foundation and is currently a trustee of the San Rafael City Schools Board of Education.
 She has an M.A. in Latin American Studies, along with a M.S. in Community and Regional Planning.
 In the late 70s and early 80s she served in the Peace Corps in Ecuador.
 Later in life, she raised three daughters.
 She is a second generation LWVM member.
 Her mother was an inspiration to her in her ability to learn and be engaged in the world well into her 80s.